jaredwelch1/CapstoneI/documentation/document.md

 ## Team info

-Mission Statement:
+Mission Statement: Our mission is to analyze news articles and determine whether they are positive or negative and research the effects that they have on world.

 Agenda: We gonna do work and accomplish all of our goals and dreams.

-Thoughts: (insert Step Brothers reference)
+Thoughts: (insert Step Brothers reference) Fake news is a growing concern today and we want to do something about it.

 Beliefs: The Earth is NOT flat.
+The sky is not the limit, the mind is.

 Team Name: Squad